1574 matches found

 Mozilla developer Bobby Holley discovered that it was possible to bypass some protections in Chrome Object Wrappers COW and System Only Wrappers SOW, making their prototypes mutable by web content.
 This could be used leak information from chrome objects and possibly allow for arbitrary code...

-Security researcher regenrecht reported, via TippingPoint's Zero Day Initiative, a use-after-free using the domDoc pointer within Vibrate library.
+Security researcher regenrecht reported, via TippingPoint's Zero Day Initiative, a use-after-free in XMLSerializer by the exposing of serializeToStream to web content.
 This can lead to arbitrary code execution when exploited...

 Chrome Object Wrapper (COW) bypass through changing prototype — Mozilla